Last Updated on November 26, 2021 by Grow with Bovees

 What are Anvil Pruners?

-Anvil pruners are hand pruners with a head that has one sharp blade and one hard anvil that come together to make a cut.
+Anvil pruners are hand pruners with a head that has one sharp cutting blade and one hard anvil that come together to make a cut.
 The anvil usually has a grove in it that the blade will line up with to make cutting through a stem or branch easier.

 Anvil pruners are spring-loaded and open after each cut is made.
 This helps your hand from tiring when making multiple cuts.